RMIT works with community service organisations to provide field education opportunities.

 RMIT is a world leader in research into social justice policy and supports a number of research projects and networks that maintain wider links with local and global communities.

-The Centre for Applied Social Research (CASR) undertakes research and promotes public debate on key areas of social change and social policy.
+The Social and Global Studies Centre undertakes research and promotes public debate on key areas of social change and social policy.
 The Centre works closely with a range of community organisations, government departments, local governments and the union movement.

 RMIT is committed to providing you with an education that strongly links formal learning with professional or vocational practice.